moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 ### SLAs
 The SLA for your FMC to submit your request to Zip/Coupa is **3 business days** from when they are assigned the contract request issue.
 Please keep in mind it generally takes a week+ to obtain all approvals and/or signatures during the procurement process (longer for more complicated contracts that may require redlines from legal), so please plan accordingly.

-### Contract Request Issue Re-use
-If you have an event that requires multiple contract requests, feel free to re-use your original contract request issue!
-Simply re-open the original request, copy the appropriate section that is needed for your new request, and add those fields with new details in a comment to your FMC.
-Please do not erase the original details from the request, though, as those details are often referenced.
+### Document Review
+Please make sure you have reviewed your document carefully and have pre-filled the contract details required in the agreement *before* assigning the issue to your FMC.
+Below are some items to keep in mind when both the FMMs and FMCs are reviewing contracts...
+- Correct [GitLab entity](https://gitlab.com/gitlab-com/Finance-Division/finance/-/wikis/company-information) that needs to be utilized, along with the correct address associated with that entity
+- GitLab company name spelled correctly (capital L!)
+- Lead specifics - What contact information will be provided and when?
+- Correct event dates, cost, and sponsorship level
+- Clear vendor goals and if the vendor fails to deliver against T&Cs/goals, a detailed make-good clause
+- If a room block is involved, accurate attrition requirements have been included

 ### Month Close
 Please Note: AP typically closes out the month by the third business day **before** the last day of the month (Day -3).
 Once AP closes the month, any charges under $5k (under $50k for swag/shipping) occuring via a credit card or invoice approvals will be reconciled the following month.
 The month close date will be announced each month in the `#allocadia_mktg-budget-holders` Slack channel and will also be added to the [Marketing Finance Dates Calendar](https://calendar.google.com/calendar/embed?src=c_j581mpq4tcn6bjojs1bqnl4eg0%40group.calendar.google.com&ctz=America%2FDenver).

 ### Prepaid Policy
 Please make sure you have reviewed our company's [prepaid policy](/handbook/finance/accounting/#prepaid-expense-policy) and have forecasted your cost(s) correctly in Allocadia.

-### Document Review
-Please make sure you have reviewed your document carefully (terms, sponsorship level, order details, cost, date, etc.) and have pre-filled the contract details required in the agreement *before* assigning the issue to your FMC.

 ### Signature Authority
 GitLab team members DO NOT have [signature authority](/handbook/company/authorization-matrix/expenses-and-signatures/#signature-authority---sales-and-vendor-contracts).
 This means that FMMs are not allowed to sign any legal documents pertaining to quotes, orders, contracts, BEOs, etc. If you have a document that requires a signature, please submit it in a contract request to your FMC to process through procurement.